-Trigger points are hyperirritable contraction knots found in tight bands of muscles resulting in what we call myofascial pain syndromes.
+Trigger Point Injections are hyperirritable contraction knots found in tight bands of muscles resulting in what we call Myofascial Pain Syndromes.
 These points can refer pain.
 These are found by physical exam.

 Trigger points can cause chronic debilitating myofascial pain with loss in muscle function, strength and coordination.
 We can treat trigger points with injections, acupuncture, and dry needling.